-US consumers boosted spending by a slight 0.5% in April
+US consumers boosted their spending by 0.5% in April

 Friday’s report from the Commerce Department also showed that personal incomes, which provide the fuel for spending, tumbled 13.1% in April.
 But the drop in income was expected, having followed a record 20.9% income gain in March that reflected the billions in one-time checks to most adults.

+In addition, the report showed that inflation by a measure preferred by the Federal Reserve surged a bigger-than-expected 3.6% for the 12 months ending in April.
+Excluding volatile food and energy, the so-called core increase was a still high 3.1%.
+Both figures are far above the Fed’s 2% target for inflation.

-The April gain in spending supported the view that the economy is rebounding rapidly as individuals and businesses grow increasingly confident enough to spend, hire and invest.
+The April gain in consumer spending, slight as it was, supported the view that the economy is rebounding rapidly as individuals and businesses grow increasingly confident enough to spend, hire and invest.
 On Thursday, the government estimated that the economy grew at a robust 6.4% rate in the January-March quarter, powered in large part by consumer and business spending.

 The economy is thought to be expanding even faster in the current April-June quarter.
 The outlook for the rest of the year is brightening, too, on the strength of trillions of dollars more in government support, increased mobility as vaccinations keep increasing and a surge in pent-up consumer demand.
 More Americans are venturing out to shop, travel, dine out and gather in large groups at sporting and entertainment venues.
 For 2021 as a whole, many economists foresee growth, as measured by the gross domestic product, achieving its fastest pace since at least 1984.